-Dodge Caravan years to avoid — most common problems
+Best and worst Dodge Caravan years — which to avoid

 Most common Dodge Caravan problems

 Dodge Caravan has some common problems you should look out for.
 It is best to plan your maintenance routine so that these problems get nipped in the bud before they have time to materialize, so you avoid most of them.